AliaksandrTsimokhau/aws-mentoring/materials/13_Final_Task/Readme.md

 Сreate Launch Templpate:
  - (name=ghost,instance_type=t2.micro, security_group={ec2_pool.id}, key_name={ghost-ec2-pool}, userdata={your_startup_script}, iam_role_profile={ghost_app})

 To check script you can run single EC2 instance using Launch Template.
 Don't forget to remove it after testing.
+**Hint**: you can use cloud-init log to examine userData scipt output(/var/log/cloud-init-output.log) **Hint**: you can use `pm2 logs|staus` commands to troublshout ghost application.

 ## 10 - Create Auto-scaling group <a name="asg"></a>